peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

 }
 ```

-You can see we have added the new MCP Server we created by adding the following to the previous custom agent configuration file:
+You can see we have added the new MCP Server we created by adding the following to the previous custom agent configuration file.
+Again, yours will be slightly different as the directory you have created for mcp-server will be different.:

 ```
 	"QCLIPromptDemo": {
           "command": "uv",
-          "args": ["run", "--with", "mcp", "mcp", "run", "mcp-server.py"] }
+          "args": ["--directory", "/Users/ricsue/amazon-q-developer-cli/mcp-server", "run", "--with", "mcp", "mcp", "run", "mcp-server.py"]
+        }
 ```